Importance of Insects to Economy, Environment & Agriculture

 Insects are the only animals that man could never dominate.
-The importance of insects are related to their uses to a man like
+The importance of insects is related to their uses to humans like

 1. Food